sandstorm/sku/docs/restore.md

 > know what you need.

 ## Cluster Setup
-* Namespace `backup-job-downloads` in a rancher project where every user can read secrets
+* Create Namespace `backup-job-downloads` in a rancher project where every user can read secrets
-* In this namespace secret `backup-readonly-credentials` containing the following key/value pairs:
+* In this namespace create a secret `backup-readonly-credentials` containing the following key/value pairs:
     * id_rsa -> the ssh key, registered on borgbase.com
-    * for every node in the cluster the borgbase repository url in the format repo_url_<node name>
+    * for every node in the cluster add a key/value-pair for the borgbase repository url where the key format is repo_url_<node name>

 ## Local Setup (MacOS)
 * Install osx fuse by